clarenceb/mcp-rest-api/README.md

-# Demo for expose REST API as MCP Server from API Management
+# Demo for expose REST API as MCP Server from API Management and LLM Logging

+## Set up APIM REST API and MCP Server

-Create a REST API from the public Star Wars API: https://swapi.py4e.com/api
+Create a REST API from the public Star Wars API: https://swapi.dev/api/

-Create a MCP Server is API Management from that REST API.
+Create a MCP Server in API Management from that REST API.

-Setup the subscription key to access the api.
+Setup a subscription key to access the api.

+## VSCode MCP configuration

 Confiure the `.vscode/mcp.json` file like so: